constellation-daq/Constellation/docs/operator_guide/howtos/firewalls.md

 ### Accept UDP packets on port 7123

-The *CHIRP* protocol uses UDP port 7123, which needs to accept incoming packets for network discovery.
+The *CHIRP* protocol uses UDP port 7123 with the multicast address `239.192.7.123`, which needs to accept incoming packets for network discovery.
 If Constellation nodes such as satellites are not found or do not appear in controller interfaces, the firewall of the machine on which this happens might block the corresponding packets.
 Allowing them works via: